Environmental Chemistry - Composition of air

-Welcome to the COMPETITIVE EXAM MCQs SERIES of ENVIRONMENTAL SCIENCE for UGC-NET/JRF, SLET, GATE, and other entrance tests.
-This quiz has 25 concept-based MCQs on the Environmental Chemistry – Composition of Air.
+Welcome to the COMPETITIVE EXAM MCQs SERIES of ENVIRONMENTAL SCIENCE for UGC-NET/JRFSLETGATE, and other entrance tests: Environmental Chemistry – Composition of Air.

 Syllabus outline

-This quiz contains the concept-based most frequently asked 25 MCQs of Composition of Air.
+This quiz contains 25 concept-based MCQs on the Composition of Air.
 Each question has a single correct/most appropriate answer.

 1. What is the origin of the Earth’s atmosphere?